Most likely it does, regardless of the state of your memory.

 Same with people.
 Take an annoying coworker.
 Explain why you are transferring them to your sister company.
 Instruct them to straighten up.
 Ship them across the country, and bingo!
 Your sister company now has an annoying coworker.

 If you want to look at this annoying tendency of memory in stainless steel a bit closer, you can start by noticing that we specifically mentioned austenitic grades of stainless.
 Those tend to be the most commonly used in industrial maintenance.
 And, of the austenitic grades two are by far the most common to the industry; type 304L and type 316L.

 Coincidentally, it is just those two grades that seem to have the most profound memory issues.

 They probably occupy over 70% of the grades used on a daily basis.
 Type 316L (we’ll talk about the “L” later) is a modified grade of 304L.
 It is an upgrade developed to better resist the damaging effects of corrosion.
 Both 304L and 316L are products that come under the general category of 18-8 stainless.

-In that grouping, the first number represents carbon content, and the second represents nickel content; the two primary alloying elements in the austenitic grades mentioned.
+In that grouping, the first number represents chrome content, and the second represents nickel content; the two primary alloying elements in the austenitic grades mentioned.

 Austenitic Stainless grades 304L and 316L;

 Are non-magnetic; under most circumstances they will not attract a magnet.